earens/ImageSegmentation/README.md

 **UNet:**

 The code includes a unet which performs image segemnentation for masks with n numbers of classes.
 This code loads a medical dataset with one class only.
-If you want to try a dataset with different amounts of classes you have to adapt the plot function.
+If you want to try a dataset with different amounts of classes you have to copy the plot function from UNet_corona.

+**UNet with Covid-19 dataset:**

+The code includes a unet which performs image segemnentation for masks with n numbers of classes.
+This code loads a medical dataset with multiple classes.
+The segmentation is not perfect on this dataset and we are still working on this.

 **DeepLabv3+ WebCam**